Technion-Kishony-lab/Phage-bacteria-spatial-interactions/README.md

-# Multistep diversification in spatiotemporal bacterial-phage coevolution
-# Data analysis pipeline
+# Multistep diversification in spatiotemporal bacterial-phage coevolution: Data analysis pipeline

 System requirements:
 All scripts were coded with MATLAB R2020a on a Windows 10 Enterprise 64-bit Operating System.